pachyderm/pachyderm/doc/docs/concepts/pipeline-concepts/pipeline/cron.md

 The pipeline runs every ten seconds, queries the database and updates its output.
 By default, each cron trigger adds a new tick file to the cron input repository, accumulating more datums over time.
 This behavior works for some pipelines.
-For others you might want each tick file to overwrite the previous one.
+For others, you might want each tick file to overwrite the previous one.
 You can set the overwrite flag to true to overwrite the timestamp file on each tick.
 To learn more about overwriting commits in Pachyderm, see [Datum processing](../datum/index.md).